misodengaku/directoryListingAudioPlayer/README.md

 ## Motivation

 I wanted something super simple to share audio files.
 Better then normal directory listing where the browser creates a minimal player, but not as big as Airsonic, Funkwhale or Jellyfin.

+## implemented features
+* Directory browser
+* Change playback mode (Stop after playlist / Playlist loop / Single track loop)
+* Visual effect (Spectrum)

 ## missing